Beautiful reading experience for publisher of unmissable journalism.

-The brainchild of journalists Bobbie Johnson and Jim Giles, Matter is home to in-depth journalism about the ideas shaping our future.
-Stories cover everything from corporate misdeeds and untold environmental scandals to radical new scientific discoveries and the people behind them.
+The brainchild of journalists Bobbie Johnson and Jim Giles, Matter was a home for in-depth journalism about the ideas shaping our future.
+Stories covered everything from corporate misdeeds and untold environmental scandals to radical new scientific discoveries and the people behind them.
+The company was acquired by Medium in April 2013.

 After an enormously successful Kickstarter campaign proved there was a real desire for high-quality, focused, long-form writing, Bobbie and Jim asked Clearleft to envisage the user experience and visual design.
 I worked alongside Jeremy Keith who did the front-end development, and Phil Gyford who handled the Django-based back-end.